szager-chromium/rr/Installation.md

 ## Hardware/software requirements

-The "official" rr system configuration is

-* Fedora 19 x86 OS (linux 3.11 kernel)
-* running in a guest VM on top of VMWare 9
-* on an Intel Ivy Bridge series CPU

-No guarantees are made about rr behavior on other configurations.
-That said, rr is known to work in other setups.
-In the future, more configurations will be officially supported.

 Currently rr only supports recording and replaying of 32-bit x86 Linux processes.  rr and its dependencies must be built as a 32-bit objects on x86-64 kernels; instructions are below.

 <font color="red" size="70pt">WARNING</font>: rr needs to disable some modern OS security features to run correctly; see below for more details.
 Disabling these features in a "production" system will put that system at significantly higher security risk.
 This is another reason it's recommend to run rr in a virtual machine.
 Disabling network access to the VM when not needed is further recommended.